-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 132 Tauri, the location is 05h 49m 00.96 and +24 d 34` 03.2 .
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 132 Tauri, the location is 05h 49m 00.96 and +24° 34` 03.2 .

 132 Tauri has an apparent magnitude of 4.88 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-132 Tauri has an absolute magnitude of -1.14 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -1.14 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.36.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 5200 and 6000 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Right Ascension (R.A.)||05h 49m 00.96|